jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.6.3
+- prevent scan screen from disappearing by guarding lifecycle and navigation in scan fragment
+- handle errors during scan without closing the app

 ### 0.6.2
 - fixed issue where the app returned to the start screen after scanning
 - improved scan and navigation flow for smoother and more reliable behavior